Dorchester's equine sculpture revealed

 It has been commissioned in memory of the dray horses who worked there when the site was home to the Eldridge Pope brewery.

 The completed clay mould will now be cast at a bronze foundry in Liverpool.

-Mrs Pace came out of retirement to sculpt the horse from a tonne of clay over a steel skeleton.'Striding out'
+Mrs Pace came out of retirement to sculpt the horse from a tonne of clay over a steel skeleton.

 It is modelled on a dray horse called Drummer who was the last to be based at the brewery in the 1970s.

 She said: "He's just striding out with one foot raised and he's got that look in his eye.